 Political uncertainty hampers economic growth, says PM Sharif

-DUSHANBE: Prime Minister Nawaz Sharif has said that the opponents are busy cooking up conspiracies against the government through hurling allegations and filing baseless cases against the ruling family, ARY News reported on Friday.
+DUSHANBE: Prime Minister Nawaz Sharif has said that the opponents are busy cooking up conspiracies against the government through hurling allegations and filing baseless cases against the ruling political family, ARY News reported on Friday.

 He expressed these sentiments after concluding his two-day official visit of Tajikistan while talking to reporters before his return to Pakistan.